wang-q/ubuntu/prepare/CentOS.md

 We will build two VMs here:

 1. System gcc and yum packages for R, linked to the system libc
+    * `rustup` in this VM

 2. Linuxbrew with everything linked to the brewed glibc
+    * Multiple versions of glibc confuse brewed cargo

 ## Install the system